How to Audit Your Online Presence

 The idea of auditing your online presence feels overwhelming.
 Your digital footprint is so big that just getting started feels intimidating.
 But it doesn’t have to be.
 Here’s a simple place to start: Google yourself.

-Now, be aware, this starting place is much easier for people with complex names and can be difficult for those with common names.
+Now, be aware, this starting place for your online presence audit is much easier for people with complex names and can be difficult for those with common names.
 John Smith, as an example, would have to put a little more effort into finding himself online.
 But — this is actually a good thing.
 This shows you what it’s like for your prospects to find you online.
 You’ll see what they see and learn about people who happen to be your name twin.

 If you have a common name, try adding identifying information to your search.
 Think about how your potential clients would find you.
 Here are a few ideas to get you started: